List of Soul Reapers in Bleach: Ōetsu Nimaiya

 (二枚屋 王悦, Nimaiya Ōetsu) is the Third Officer of the Royal Guard and the Divine General of the West (西方神将, Seihō Shinshō), holding the title "God of the Sword" (刀神, Tōshin).
 He is credited with inventing the zanpakutō, whose basic form, the Asauchi (浅打), he personally creates for every Soul Reaper.
 According to Ōetsu himself, the Asauchi, which are wielded by inexperienced Soul Reapers who have yet to communicate with their zanpakutō, are actually the most powerful of their kind, since they have the potential to become anything.
 He is also the only person in the Soul Society who can truly repair a broken bankai, which he does by completely re-forging the zanpakutō altogether.

 Ōetsu is a very hyperactive and goofy individual with a penchant for overly flashy entrances.
 His weapon of choice is a zanpakutō called Sayafushi (鞘伏, Stealth Dodger), which is extremely sharp and somewhat unstable due to having not been used for a long period of time.
 Although it never chips or scratches when used, Ōetsu considers Sayafushi to be a failure, as its sharpness prevents him from being able to build a sheath for it, meaning that it fails to meet the basic definition of a sword.

-He is voiced by Yōji Ueda in the Japanese version of the anime and Catero Colbert in the English dub.
+He is voiced by Yōji Ueda in the original Japanese version of the anime and Catero Colbert in the English dub.